Panel urges Justice Ministry check asylum requests more thoroughly | The Japan Times

 Its report on Friday said no inappropriate decisions were discovered in the 32 instances, but “in some cases, it seemed as if the applications were judged to be ineligible for consideration for granting refugee status … without their backgrounds having been thoroughly investigated.”

-The panel’s main concern is that some applicants may be hesitant to discuss sensitive matters and may not initially reveal information that could lead to acceptance.
+The panel’s main concern is that some applicants may not initially reveal information that could lead to acceptance.

 When asylum seekers apply more than once, which can flag them for vetting under the expedited procedure, examiners should be more careful and considerate in giving them chances to explain their situations more thoroughly, the panel said.